bungdanar/nodejs-rest-fuzzing/README.md

 |-------------------|----------------------------------|
 | logs/err500.log   | logs unhandled/unexpected errors |
 | logs/res-time.log | logs application response time   |

-To run the application, you can build docker image first with command `docker compose build` or pull the docker image of this application from the docker hub with command `docker compose pull`.
-Next, run the application with command `docker compose up`.

 ## Fuzzing Experiment
 If you want to conduct fuzzing experiments on this application, you can use several fuzzing tools such as [Restler](https://github.com/microsoft/restler-fuzzer), [EvoMaster](https://github.com/EMResearch/EvoMaster), [RestTestGen](https://github.com/SeUniVr/RestTestGen), or other tools that can perform fuzzing on RESTful API.